Realizability of hypergraphs and intrinsic link theory: Realizability of products and the Menger conjecture

-Indeed, $jk\times pq$ is a rectangle for each $j\ne k, p\ne q$.
-Since every two segments joining points $A_{1p}$ either are disjoint or intersect at a common vertex, such rectangles without common side are disjoint.
-Therefore points $A_{jp}$ are as required.
-QED
+Indeed, $jk\times pq$ is a parallelogram for every $j\ne k$, $p\ne q$.
+Since every two segments joining points $A_{1p}$ either are disjoint or intersect at a common vertex, any two of such parallelograms that have no common side are disjoint.
+Now one can check that the points $A_{jp}$ are as required. \end{proof}

-{\it Proof of Proposition \ref{p:k4k4}.} The proof is analogous to Problem~\ref{0-ne3} and Proposition \ref{ram-cone}.
-Assume to the contrary that no two triangles with disjoint vertices intersect.
-By a small shift one can put the points in general position without adding intersection points of such triangles.
-So assume that the given 16 points $A_{jk}$ are in general position.
-We may also assume that $A_{14}$ is the unique point among them whose first coordinate $a$ is maximal.
-Consider a plane $x=b$, where $b$ is slightly smaller than $a$.